Scientific Name

 How to Grow and Care

-Grows naturally in moderately humid to humid tropical coastal climates, generally in areas with annual lows of 68 to 77 °F (20 to 25 °C), annual highs of 81 to 93 °F (27 to 34 °C), annual rainfall of 1000 to 4000 mm and a dry season of 6 months or less.
+This plant grows naturally in wet tropical, moist tropical, and wet subtropical climatic zones, generally in areas with low yearly temperatures between 68 to 77 °F (20 to 25 °C), high yearly temperatures between 81 to 93 °F (27 to 34 °C), annual rainfall between 40 to 160 inches (1000 to 4000 mm) and a dry season of 6 months or less.

-Sea Poison Tree grows best in a fertile, humid, well-drained soil.
-It prefers a position in full sun or light shade.
-Established plants are fairly drought tolerant and very tolerant of saline conditions and salt-laden winds.
-They thrive in the wild, where their roots dabbling in the brackish waters of lagoons, inlets, estuaries, and seasonally flooded coastal regions.
+It prefers a position in full sun or light shade and grows best in fertile, humid, well-drained soil but tolerates shallow, saline, and infertile soils.
+An established plant is pretty drought tolerant and tolerant of saline conditions and salt-laden winds.
+It thrives in the wild, where its roots dabble in the brackish waters of lagoons, inlets, estuaries, and seasonally flooded coastal regions.

 Origin